diem/dip/lips/lip-5.md

 In the future, we plan to define additional Account Identifier versions to support other forms of identity, such as a more human-readable subaddress format.
 These would leverage a similar overall structure but would have a different version identifier, preventing naming collisions.

 ## Intent identifiers
-In addition to the account identifier standard, we propose a common serialization format for denoting specific actions involving an on-chain account.
+In addition to the Account Identifier standard, we propose a common serialization format for denoting specific actions involving an on-chain account.
 This format is intended to evolve and support a broad range of user-to-user and user-to-merchant scenarios.

 ### Desired attributes
 - Familiar - define standards that are easy to understand and implement (by merchant, exchange and wallet developers)